 Picture courtesy of Rosalind Knight

-The following year Fran gave birth to their daughter Rosalind and fortunately financial circumstances, which had not been great, improved shortly afterwards when Esmond began his long and lucrative run in Waltzes From Vienna, which in turn led to his appearing in the film version under the direction of Alfred Hitchcock.
+The following year Fran gave birth to their daughter Rosalind and fortunately financial circumstances, which had not been great, improved shortly afterwards when Esmond began a long and lucrative run in Waltzes From Vienna, which in turn led to his appearing in the film version under the direction of Alfred Hitchcock.
 With the help of a nanny, Fran returned to work and in 1935 she travelled to Hungary to broadcast for the BBC, stopping off in Germany on her way home where Esmond was filming Schwarze Rosen (Black Roses) at the U.F.A.
 Studios in Berlin.

 In 1937 Fran appeared in a play written by her mother called African Dawn which was staged for one night at Daly's Theatre to raise money for charity.
 Isobel Ohmead persuaded Esmond and Nora Swinburne to play the leading roles as their run in Wise Tomorrow had just come to an end.
 Ironically they were cast as lovers, at the very moment in their lives when they were falling in love with each other.